RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 “The disclosure is in writing, is filed with the matter, and identifies the category of AI tool used and the licensed broker who reviewed the output.”

-“Anything generated or altered by an AI tool must receive oversight by a licensed member before being presented to a client.”
+“Firms should ensure that anything generated or altered by an AI tool is overseen by a licensed member before being presented to a client.”

 RIBO, Responsible AI Use Among RIBO Licensees (May 29, 2025)